 » Read the full blog postTravel Reports » UNESCO World Heritage Site in Germany

 After passing through the Upper Middle Rhine Valley with our river cruise ship, we docked early in the morning in Koblenz the next day.
 For one day we had time to explore the city with all its sights.
-Koblenz is a large city in Rhineland-Palatinate with about 114,000 inhabitants, which looks back on more than 2,000 years of history.
-The most famous landmark and THE landmark of the city is the Deutsches Eck, which marks the confluence of the Rhine …
+Things to know about Koblenz Koblenz is a large city in Rhineland-Palatinate with about 114,000 inhabitants, which looks back on more than 2,000 years of history.
+The most famous landmark and THE landmark of the city is the Deutsches Eck, which marks …

 » Read the full blog postRiver cruise through the World Heritage Upper Middle Rhine Valley (Germany)

 From our last stop in the medieval town of Miltenberg we continued along the Main on our river cruise.
 We passed the big cities of Frankfurt, Mainz and Wiesbaden and drove from the Main to the Rhine.
 Here was a beautiful panoramic ride through the Upper Middle Rhine Valley where we could observe beautiful villages, imposing castles and the impressive autumn colouring.
-Our journey took us from Miltenberg overnight past Aschaffenburg until we reached Frankfurt at 8 o’clock in the …
+Our boat trip past Frankfurt, Mainz and Wiesbaden Our journey took us from Miltenberg overnight past Aschaffenburg until …

 » Read the full blog postBamberg – The sights in the World Heritage Old Town (Germany)